-According to the World Health Organization’s (WHO) latest reports, the novel coronavirus has claimed 132* lives and infected 5997* people in China.
+According to the World Health Organization’s (WHO) latest reports, the novel coronavirus has claimed 3204* lives and infected 81,048* people in China.
 The virus whose spread began in the city of Wuhan (China) has not only expanded to other cities across China but has also spread worldwide.
-With 68* cases reported from at least 15* countries, the World Health Organization has advised people to follow precautionary measures to prevent falling prey to this virus.
+With 72,469* cases reported from at least 143* countries, the global count has reached to 153,517* confirmed cases and 5735* deaths.
+The World Health Organization has advised people to follow precautionary measures to prevent falling prey to this virus.
 Before we share the tips to prevent novel coronavirus, here are some of the common facts about the deadly virus you need to know.

 What is the 2019 novel coronavirus?

-The 2019 novel coronavirus (2019-nCoV) is a new virus that causes respiratory illnesses, ranging from common cold to acute respiratory syndrome.
+The 2019 novel coronavirus (named as COVID-19) is a new virus that causes respiratory illnesses, ranging from the common cold to acute respiratory syndrome.
 It can spread from person-to-person and was first identified in the 1st week of January 2020 during an investigation into an outbreak in Wuhan, China.
 It belongs to the family of viruses such as SARS and MERS.

 Where did it originate?

-Coronaviruses are a large family of viruses which can cause illnesses in animals such as camels, cattle, cats, and bats.
+Coronaviruses are a large family of viruses that can cause illnesses in animals such as camels, cattle, cats, and bats.
 Similar to MERS and SARS, these coronaviruses can rarely infect people and then spread between people.
-Numerous studies in China report a link to an animal market in the city of Wuhan where the virus is suspected to have emerged from an animal source in this market.
+Numerous studies in China report a link to an animal market in the city of Wuhan where the virus is suspected to have emerged from an animal.

-Are people outside China at risk of 2019-nCoV?
+Are people outside China at risk of COVID-19?

-Although the virus originated in a small city in China, it is now rapidly spreading across the entire country.
-Moreover, several cases have been reported in 15 countries outside China such as the US, Australia, Thailand, Japan, Nepal, France, and Sri Lanka.
-According to data from the WHO as on 29th Jan 2020*, 68 cases have been confirmed in 15 countries outside China which takes the global count to 6065.
-WHO has assessed 2019-nCoV as high risk across the globe with China being at a very high risk.
+Although the virus originated in a small city in China, it is now rapidly spreading across the world.
+Several cases have been reported in 143 countries outside China such as the USA, Australia, Thailand, Japan, Nepal, France, Italy, Iran, and Sri Lanka.
+According to data from the WHO as of 15th March 2020*, 72,469 cases have been confirmed in 143 countries outside China.
+WHO has assessed COVID-19 as a very high risk across the globe including China.

 How is coronavirus transmitted?